Squirrel tree frog: Diet

 The tadpoles are suspension feeders that scrape organic and inorganic matter from rocks, plants and log substrates.
 Adult squirrel tree frogs are very aggressive predators on insects and other invertebrates.
 They have been observed visiting porch lights in the evening to catch the bugs drawn in by the lights and circling piles of fresh cow-dung to devour the midges that were attracted to the cow-dung.
+They have also been observed to see prey in ambient light (6 × 10-5 to 1 × 10-3 Ix), when normally they are active during the night (10-6 to 10-1 lx).
 An examination of tree frog stomachs found that nine were empty; four contained beetles; two contained only plant debris; and the rest contained a mixture of crayfish, spiders, crickets, and ants.
 Tree frogs' eating habits are affected by geographic location, weather, and developmental stage.
+Additionally, the recent feeding history of male frogs may influence the pigmentation of males' yellow lateral body stripes, but the exact mechanism controlling stripe size or saturation is still unknown.